err0r500/k8s-practice/core-objects/namespace.md

 > create the exact same pod twice in both the current & the web namespace

+> get the pods into "web"

+> delete the "web" namespace

+> check the resources into "web"

 the current `namespace` can be part of a context (defaults on `default` ns)